Admission for the January 2025 academic session is ongoing Apply Now!

 • Explain the nature and objective of a cost accounting system;

-• Explain elements of cost, cost classification, estimation, and behaviour, account for materials, labour, and overhead in a cost accounting system;
+• Account for materials, labor, and overhead in a cost accounting system;

-• Explain costing methods – specific order and process costing, familiarise with the treatment of process gains and losses;
+• Explain costing methods – specific order and process costing;

 • Prepare integrated and interlocking accounts;

-• Discuss the concept of marginal and standard costing with simple variance analysis;
+• Discuss the concept of marginal and standard costing with simple variance analysis; and

 • Explain functional budgets and cash budgets.

-Leadership Skills (Elective) 2
+Leadership Skills 2

 • Gain the necessary knowledge and skills to apply transformational leadership principles in various contexts, emphasizing hands-on involvement and active participation;